langdon/summit-2015-lab-15812/labs/chapter3.md

+# SO... i made some edits to content, also asked some questions in this very annoying, but, easily removable, way :)

 ## LAB 3: Deconstructing an application into microservices (Aaron)

 In this lab you will deconstruct an application into microservices, creating a multi-container application.
 In this process we explore the challenges of networking, storage and configuration.